Skip to main content

 PNA RCA

 Each RCP contains multiple copies of a unique molecular identifier (UMI) that is specific for the barcoded antibody molecule.
-UMI sequences from two UMIs from proximate antibodies are incorporated onto an hybridized linkage oligo via a gapfill ligation reaction, thus incorporating the information of which antibodies were adjacent into the linkage oligo itself.
+UMI sequences from two UMIs from proximate antibodies are incorporated onto a hybridized linkage oligo via a gapfill ligation reaction, thus incorporating the information of which antibodies were adjacent into the linkage oligo itself.
 PNA linker

 Upon sequencing of the generated molecules, this information is recorded.
 From the set of sequenced DNA linker molecules, each represents a link between two neighboring proteins.
-An interconnected spatial network is generated from each assayed cell, unlocking the potential to perform spatial statistics of proteins and make 3D visualizations of each of the 1000 single cells.
+An interconnected spatial network is generated from each assayed cell, unlocking the potential to perform spatial statistics of proteins and make 3D visualizations of each of the thousands of single cells.

 From Cells to Graphs